mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 In this project, you will build your own system using the same architecture.
 The constrained area will use Bluetooth Low Energy (BLE).
 The gateway tier will use Node-RED.
 You will use MQTT as your broker and InfluxDB for analytics, storage, and the web dashboard.

+If you are using an Apple MAC, be sure that you have installed Xcode from Apple.

 ### Objective

 The objective is to gain hands-on experience with a small implementation that includes several important pieces organized in a particular manner - the manner of real world IoT systems.
 It should be noted that you are not building a secure system - using physical hardening, encryption, and authentication logic.